gzodataserver/odataserver/README.md

 Load some test data with the script `./src-sql/init-mysql2.sh`

-Generate the documentation: `npm run-script docs`
+Generate the documentation: `npm run-script docco`

 MS SQL Server - WORK IN PROGRESS